 - Recognition and incorporation of new plans and studies completed since 2001.
-A full list of these plans and studies is found in Volume V. - o Pedestrian Master Plan adopted in November of 2015. - The Bicycle Master Plan last adopted in 2008 and amended in 2015 is updated with new bicycle facility classifications and an updated bike facility map. - Review of available funding sources, land development, land use changes, and circumstances that determine if new changes in the transportation system are needed or warranted, and to what extent could be afforded. - Updated and prioritized the 20-year transportation capital project lists. - Created an open and transparent project prioritization tool to assist in capital programing based upon the goals of this chapter and the rest of the Comprehensive Plan. - Incorporated the resources provided by the vote of the public from a new twenty-year property tax levy for Improved and Integrated Streets approved in November of 2014. - Further detailed ongoing efforts for developing a multi-modal transportation system. - Inclusion of a system that outlines the steps for integrating transportation planning with other utility needs within the right of way.
+A full list of these plans and studies is found in Volume V. - Pedestrian Master Plan adopted in November of 2015. - The Bicycle Master Plan last adopted in 2008 and amended in 2015 is updated with new bicycle facility classifications and an updated bike facility map. - Review of available funding sources, land development, land use changes, and circumstances that determine if new changes in the transportation system are needed or warranted, and to what extent could be afforded. - Updated and prioritized the 20-year transportation capital project lists. - Created an open and transparent project prioritization tool to assist in capital programing based upon the goals of this chapter and the rest of the Comprehensive Plan. - Incorporated the resources provided by the vote of the public from a new twenty-year property tax levy for Improved and Integrated Streets approved in November of 2014. - Further detailed ongoing efforts for developing a multi-modal transportation system. - Inclusion of a system that outlines the steps for integrating transportation planning with other utility needs within the right of way.
 This integrated infrastructure planning process is branded as "LINK Spokane" and incorporates the goals of the 2014 Integrated Clean Water Plan. - The framework and guidance for the update to the City's Street Design Standards.

-Despite the many updates to the 2001 Transportation Chapter, it continues to be elevant today as part of the 2017 Comprehensive Plan, "Shaping Spokane."
+Despite the many updates to the 2001 Transportation Chapter, it continues to be relevant today as part of the 2017 Comprehensive Plan.
+The Vision, Values, Goals, and Policy have been incorporated into this document in Volume V, Appendix D, Part